 SAMHSA's goal is to review all applications submitted for grant funding.
 However, this goal must be balanced against SAMHSA's obligation to ensure equitable treatment of applications.
 For this reason, SAMHSA has established certain formatting requirements for its applications.
-If you do not adhere to these requirements, your application will be screened out and returned to you without review.
+Failure to adhere to these requirements may impact the ability of your application to be funded.

-- Use the SF-424 Application form; Budget Information form SF-424A; Project/Performance Site Location(s) form; Disclosure of Lobbying Activities, if applicable; and Checklist. - Applications must be received by the application due date and time, as detailed in Section IV-3 of this grant announcement. - You must be registered in the Central Contractor Registration (CCR) prior to submitting your application.
+Use the SF-424 Application form; Budget Information form SF-424A; Project/Performance Site Location(s) form; Disclosure of Lobbying Activities, if applicable; and Checklist.

+- Applications must be received by the application due date and time, as detailed in Section IV-3 of this grant announcement. - You must be registered in the Central Contractor Registration (CCR) prior to submitting your application.
 The DUNS number used on your application must be registered and active in the CCR prior to submitting your application. - Information provided must be sufficient for review. - Text must be legible.
 Pages must be typed in black ink, single-spaced, using a font of Times New Roman 12, with all margins (left, right, top, bottom) at least one inch each. - (For Project Narratives submitted electronically, see separate requirements in Appendix B, "Guidance for Electronic Submission of Applications.") - To ensure equity among applications, page limits for the Project Narrative cannot be exceeded. - Paper must be white paper and 8.5 inches by 11.0 inches in size.